haseungyeon3/madlibstemplate/README.md

 In their local repository, students should create a new branch for their contributions.
 The branch should be named according to a convention, for example, `<username>-madlibs`.

-Each student will choose a predetermined number of placeholders to fill in with words of their choice from the `madlibs_list.txt` file provided below.
-The placeholders should be divided evenly within the group.
+The `madlibs_list.txt` file provided below contains placeholders that need to be filled in without viewing the story template.
+Each student should fill in some of the placeholders in the `madlibs_list.txt` file within his or her own development branch, and the placeholders should be divided evenly among group members.

 **`madlibs_list.txt` File:**